JanHusarcik/webvtt/readme.md

 # preprocess_webvtt.py

-A utility script to process all `.webvtt` subtitle files in a specified folder, transforming their content and saving the results as new `.vtt` files.
+A utility script to process all `.webvtt` subtitle files in a specified folder (or a specific file), transforming their content and saving the results as new `.vtt` file(s).

 ## Features

+- Based on provided argument
-- Recursively finds all `.webvtt` files in a given directory.
+	- Recursively finds all `.webvtt` files in a given directory
+	- Works with single `.webvtt` file
 - Processes each caption:
   - Adds a custom timestamp marker.
   - Joins multi-line captions.